mmallicoat/subreddit-graphs/reports/subreddit-networks.rst

 links programmatically, we can collect the data needed to to visualize and analyze these networks.

-All of the code for this project can be found on Github_.
+The code for this project can be found on Github_.

 .. _Github: https://github.com/mmallicoat/subreddit-graphs